raspberrypilearning/grow-a-tree/en/step_2.md

 ## Set the screen

-Can you replant the tree, grow it a little and improve the instructions for the player?
-We're going to work on the first part of the program outlined in black.
+Replant the tree, grow it a little and improve the instructions for the player!
+You're going to work on the first part of the program.

 --- task ---
 + Open the code editor.
 Tree sprite is currently planted at x: 0 and y: -160.
 Feel free to plant it in a different position.
-The very centre of the stage is x: 0 and y: 0.
+By the way, the very centre of the stage is x: 0 and y: 0.
 ```blocks3
 move to (0) (-160) ::motion
 ```
-+ At the start of the game, the Tree sprite is scaled to 10% of its actual size.
++ At the start of the game, Tree sprite is scaled to 10% of its actual size.
 Kick start its size by changing its percentage (%) value.
 ```blocks3
 set size to [10%] ::looks
 ```